inca/cx-site/src/main/webapp/pages/orm.md

 ## Criteria API   {#criteria}

 Most (if not all) of your data retrieval queries will be focused to retrieve only one type of [records](#record). *Criteria API* aims to minimize your effort on writing such queries.
 Following snippet shows three equivalents of the same query:

     lang:scala
-    val co = Country as "co"
+    val co = Country AS "co"
     // Select query:
     val countries = SELECT (co.*) FROM (co) WHERE (co.name LIKE "Sw%") list
     // Criteria query: